aguinane/nyum/_recipes/fruit-scones.md

 ---

+* `150g` butter
+* `500 g` self-raising flour
+* `2 level teaspoons` baking powder
+* `2 heaped teaspoons` caster sugar

-> Put your butter, flour, baking powder, sugar and pinch of salt into a mixing bowl and make dough
+> Put your butter, self-raising flour, baking powder , caster sugar  and pinch of salt into a mixing bowl and make dough

 ---

+* `2` eggs
+* `4 tablespoons` milk

-> Make a well in the dough, add the eggs and milk, and stir it up with a spatula.
+> Make a well in the dough, add the eggs  and milk , and stir it up with a spatula.

 ---